zheng95z/teach-yourself-research/README.md

 <h1 align="center">teach-yourself-research</h1>

-This repo is expected to help you develop the basic research skills, including academic writing, paper reading, presentation, note taking, etc.
+This repo is expected to help you develop the basic research skills, including academic writing, paper reading, presentation, note taking, etc. Feel free to discuss these related topis in the [Discussion](https://github.com/zheng95z/teach-yourself-research/discussions)!

 Here are some useful tips for you to find what you want: